Abrar-Islam-Oitijjho/Time-Series-Covariance-Pattern-Analysis/README.md

 ## Features

 - 🎯 **Covariance Pattern Identification**: Utilizes semi-supervised learning to identify covariance patterns among time series EEG signals.
-- 🧩 **Subgroup Analysis**: Provides subgroup analysis for a comprehensive analysis.
+- 🧩 **Subgroup Analysis**: Provides subgroup analysis for a comprehensive result.
+- 📏 **Resolution Analysis**: Provides analysis across resolutions for a comparison and understanding of the potential role of resolution.
 - ⚡ **Efficient Analysis**: Employs optimized algorithms for fast and accurate covariance matrix computation.
 - 🎨 **Visualization**: Provides tools for visualizing covariance patterns and EEG data.
 - 🛠️ **Extensible**: Modular design allows for easy integration of new machine learning models and EEG datasets.